SAS-ROSET/ROSET_Graphical/README.md

 # ROS Encryption Tool (ROSET Graphical)

-ROS Encryption Tool is a user-friendly encryption application that provides full access to the SAS-RCS and SAS-RBS encryption algorithms.
+ROS Encryption Tool is a user-friendly encryption application that provides full access to the experimental SAS-RCS and SAS-RBS encryption algorithms.
 It supports both text and file encryption, including multi-threaded, parallel, multi-point file encryption.
 Key management is also simplified.

 For a more visually appealing and easier-to-navigate experience, visit the [SAS-ROSET official website](https://sas-roset.github.io).